14.5. Cache Coherence and False Sharing

 14.5.3.
 Fixing False Sharing

-/*parallel version of step 1 of CountSort algorithm (final attempt with mutexes):
+/*parallel version of CountSort algorithm step 1 (final attempt with mutexes):

 * extracts arguments from args value

-* calculates the component of the array that thread is responsible for counting
+* calculates the portion of the array this thread is responsible for counting

 * computes the frequency of all the elements in assigned component and stores